E-Commerce H-1B Sponsorship Jobs in Florida

 Get Access To All Jobs

-Job Roles in E-Commerce in Florida
+H-1B E-Commerce Job Roles in Florida

-Customer Service & Support280 jobs
+Customer Service & Support20 jobs

-Account Management102 jobs
+Account Management17 jobs

-Healthcare Administration52 jobs
+Healthcare Administration16 jobs

-Partnerships & Business Development39 jobs
+Partnerships & Business Development13 jobs

-See all 685+ E-Commerce Florida jobs
+See all 88+ E-Commerce H-1B Jobs in Florida

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce Florida roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+E-Commerce H-1B Sponsorship Jobs in Florida: Frequently Asked Questions

 Which e-commerce companies in Florida sponsor H-1B visas?

-Chewy, headquartered in Dania Beach, is one of Florida's most prominent e-commerce H-1B sponsors, regularly filing petitions for software engineers and data roles.
+Chewy, headquartered in Dania Beach, is one of Florida's most prominent e-commerce H-1B visa sponsors, regularly filing petitions for software engineers and data roles.
 World Fuel Services and several Miami-based cross-border commerce companies also have sponsorship track records.
 Larger marketplace and retail tech firms with Florida operations, including those in the logistics and fulfillment space, have filed H-1B petitions through the DOL's public LCA disclosure data, which you can search to verify individual employer history.

 Which Florida cities have the most e-commerce H-1B sponsorship jobs?